madanadi0305/JavaScript-Basics-and-Advanced-ES6/wiki/07-Class Fields.md

 ```
 **name;** inside the body of the class declares a public field **name**.

 There’s no restriction on access or update of the public fields.
 You can read and assign values to public fields inside the constructor, methods, and outside of the class.

 ### Private instance fields

-Encapsulation is an important concept that lets you hide the internal details of a class.A good way to hide internal data of an object is to use the private fields.
+Encapsulation is an important concept that lets you hide the internal details of a class.
+A good way to hide internal data of an object is to use the private fields.
 These are the fields that can be read and change only within the class they belong to.
  The outside world of the class cannot change private fields directly.
 > **The private fields are accessible only within the body of the class**.

 Prefix the field name with the special symbol # to make it private, e.g. #myField.
 The prefix # must be kept every time you work with the field: declare it, read it, or modify it.

 Let’s make sure that the field #name can be set once at the instance initialization:
 ```js